ROCm/k8s-device-plugin/docs/user-guide/configuration.md

 ## Resource Naming Strategy

-To customize the way device plugin reports gpu resources to kubernetes as allocatable k8s resources, use the `single` or `mixed` resource naming strategy flag mentioned above (--resource_naming_strategy)
+To customize the way device plugin reports gpu resources to kubernetes as allocatable k8s resources, use the `single` or `mixed` resource naming strategy flag mentioned above (--resource_naming_strategy).

+**Note**: Resource naming strategy applies only to `container` mode.
+In `vf-passthrough` and `pf-passthrough` modes, all resources are reported under `amd.com/gpu` regardless of the strategy setting.

 Before understanding each strategy, please note the definition of homogeneous and heterogeneous nodes